President of the OSCE Parliamentary Assembly

 As a member of parliament, Tsereteli also chaired the Committee on Regional Policy and Self-Governance (1999-2000) and the Committee on Healthcare and Social Issues (2004-2008).
 He currently sits on the Foreign Affairs Committee and the Committee on Healthcare and Social Issues.
 He also serves as Chairman of the “European Georgia – Movement for Liberty” parliamentary faction.

-Between 2011 and 2013, Tsereteli served as President of the European Parliamentary Forum on Population and Development (EPF), having previously served as its Vice-President.
+From 2011 to 2013, Tsereteli served as President of the European Parliamentary Forum on Population and Development (EPF), having previously served as its Vice-President.